parkinsons-toolkit/app-content/pages-content/managing-symptoms/bowels.md

 ## What should I do about it?

-There are many things you can try for yourself (see _What can I try for myself_), but there are some circumstances where you should seek professional help.
+There are many things you can try for yourself (see [What can I try for myself?](#what-can-i-try-for-myself)), but there are some circumstances where you should seek professional help.
 If you are in severe pain or passing a lot of blood in the stools you should contact your GP to be seen urgently or go to A&E.

 **See your GP if you have had any of the following:**